anduleh/save-to-google-photos/README.md

 # Save to Google Photos 📷
-A simple and lightweight Chrome extension to save media to Google Photos!
+A simple and lightweight Chrome extension to save media directly into Google Photos!

 <br>
 <p align="center">